Usage and Automation

 Note that among other limitations, BitBucket provides relatively low rate-limits for applications (up to 1000 requests per hour), and does not provide an API to track the actual rate-limit usage.

-If you experience lack of responses from Qodo Merge, you might want to set: bitbucket_app.avoid_full_files=true
+If you experience a lack of responses from Qodo Merge, you might want to set: bitbucket_app.avoid_full_files=true

 in your configuration file.